 If you would like further information, please email marybenham@princethorpe.co.uk.

-Please complete the enrolment form here if you would like to register a pupil for Confirmation by Friday 1 July.
+Please complete the enrolment form here if you would like to register a pupil for Confirmation.

 Mary Benham